stevenlsw/hoi-forecast/README.md

 - Download [pretrained models]() on EK100 and the stored model path is refered as `$resume`.

+- Install PyTorch and dependencies by the following command:
+    ```Shell
+    pip install -r requirements.txt
+    ```

 - Evaluate future hand trajectory
     ```Shell
     python traineval.py --evaluate --ek_version=ek100 --resume={path to the model} --traj_only